ComScore

 1. Rehydrate

-As we just mentioned, dehydration can be a major factor in bringing about or worsening hangxiety.
+As I've mentioned, dehydration can be a major factor in bringing about or worsening hangxiety.
 It’s crucial, then, to make sure you’re getting enough water the morning after to combat this dehydration.
-While regular old water is just fine, we like to add an electrolyte enhancer like the ones from Liquid I.V. or Nuun.
+Mehta tells me, "Replenishing fluids and resting can help the body recover from the physiological stress of drinking, which in turn may reduce anxiety."
+While regular old water is just fine, I sometimes like to add an electrolyte enhancer like the ones from Liquid I.V. or Nuun.
 These dissolvable powders or tablets are meant to deliver hydration to the bloodstream faster and more efficiently than water alone.

 2. Focus on Your Breath

 Especially if your hangover anxiety turns into a panic attack, focusing on your breath is hugely helpful.
-“I recommend sitting quietly, upright and focusing on your breath to feel present in the moment,” says Irina Firstein, LCSW, a licensed individual and couple’s therapist.
-“As soon as thoughts come in, focus on the breath again,” she says.
-This is a form of mindfulness meditation, and Firstein recommends doing it for at least ten minutes to truly feel the benefits.
+Mehta recommends practicing mindfulness.
+"Practices like deep breathing, meditation or gentle stretching can help calm the nervous system," he says.
 Science also supports this approach; researchers at Johns Hopkins University found that mindful meditation can help ease symptoms of anxiety and depression.
 Not super keen on sitting in silence?
 You can also use a guided meditation app like Headspace or search YouTube for guided meditation tracks to get started.

 3. Distract Yourself